 When Pagosa Springs Medical Center started using data from its EHR for the 340B pharmacy program, it saved nearly $43,000 each month.
 It also reduced time and allowed staff to spend less time on record keeping.

-Employees at Children’s National Health System can now utilize their ID badges as log-in credentials instead of entering a password.
+Employees at Children’s National Hospital can now utilize their ID badges as log-in credentials instead of entering a password.
 In addition, they can move from computer to computer and pick up right where they left off.

 A new set of alerts built into the EHR allowed Yavapai Regional Medical Center to drop the number of patients who returned to the emergency department within 72 hours.
 In addition, social workers took an active role in supplying patients with tools they needed to stay healthy.